Qiang-Zou/Qiang-Zou.github.io/_pages/about.md

 I am an Assistant Professor in the State Key Lab of CAD&CG at Zhejiang University.
 I got my Ph.D. from UBC in 2019, working with Dr. Hsi-Yung Feng.
 My research revolves around geomeric problems in design and manufacturing, in particular, design modeling and manufacturing simulation.
 I am currently working on direct & parametric modeling in CAD, and tool path planning for CNC machining and 3D printing in CAM.

-Highly motivated graduate students (Master’s and Ph.D.) are welcome to join our group to develop next-generation software for engineering design and manufacturing (CNC machining & 3D printing).
+Highly motivated graduate students (Master’s and Ph.D.) are welcome to join our group to develop next-generation software for design and manufacturing.
 A solid background in Mechanical Engeering and Programming is a plus.
 Please shoot me an email if you are interested.

 News
 ======
-1. Dec 2020 I am serving as the Program Committee for CAD/Graphics 2021.
+Dec 2020.
+I am serving as the Program Committee for CAD/Graphics 2021.
 Welcome to share your excellent work at this amazing event.